zendesk/sell-custom-objects-invoices-app/doc/pt2.md

 We also use [Zendesk Garden](<(https://garden.zendesk.com/)>) as the UI framework.
 Zendesk Garden is designed to be a common baseline of styles and components between all Zendesk products.
 It provides, for example, [customizable React components](https://garden.zendesk.com/components) such as spinners, buttons etc., that can be easily included in the project.
 Use the Zendesk Garden assets if you want your app to match the look and feel of Zendesk products.

-As you can see, the all components are wrapped in `<ThemeProvider>` delivered by [@zendeskgarden/react-theming](https://github.com/zendeskgarden/react-components/tree/main/packages/theming) package to provide a default global theming for nested components.
+As you can see, all components are wrapped in `<ThemeProvider>` delivered by [@zendeskgarden/react-theming](https://github.com/zendeskgarden/react-components/tree/main/packages/theming) package to provide a default global theming for nested components.

 ```js
 <ThemeProvider>